Damon Severson: Professional

+New Jersey Devils

 After attending the Devils' 2014 rookie and training camp, Severson cracked the NHL roster prior to the start of the 2014–15 season.
 Upon making the lineup, he became one of four players 23 years old or younger to make the roster.
 He was subsequently paired with veteran Andy Greene and given the jersey number 28.
 Prior to his debut, Greene spoke highly of Severson, saying: "He's very mobile, makes a lot of great plays, can skate like the wind and is very confident."
 Severson then made his NHL debut on October 9, 2014, against the Philadelphia Flyers at the Wells Fargo Center.
 Two days later, he scored his first career NHL point, an assist, against the Florida Panthers and later recorded his first goal in the same game, six minutes later.
 As a result of his early success, he was named an early candidate for the Calder Memorial Trophy as the NHLs best rookie.
 By the end of October, Severson averaged over three minutes per game on the power play and logged a career-high 27:31.
 He continued to gain the trust of his coaches as the season continued and he ranked second among all NHL rookies in ice time per game at 22:45.
 By December, he had tallied four goals and eight assists for 12 points through New Jersey's first 32 games.
 However, on December 18, it was announced that Severson would remain out of the lineup for four-to-five weeks to recover from a hairline fracture in his ankle.
 He had suffered the injury on December 6, but played five more games before being placed on injured reserve.
 Severson returned to the Devils' lineup on March 3, 2015, after the Devils traded Marek Židlický to the Detroit Red Wings.
 Upon rejoining the NHL roster, Severson finished his first professional season with five goals and 17 points in 51 games.